 Decorate your house with lights on the Feast of Saint Lucy (December 13), whose name means ‘light’.
 According to an old Swedish custom, dress your oldest daughter in white and let her wake up the family with a candle-lit breakfast.
 Remember our Lady of Guadalupe with a Mexican meal, roses or poinsettias.
 Craft with your children, sing, celebrate, eat your meals together, find time… Prepare your homes and hearts for Christ!

 An old German Advent Carol sings about the Christ Child carried under Mary’s heart as she wanders through the wood where nothing grew for seven years.
 As she walks through the forest, roses begin to bloom everywhere.
 May we carry Christ with Mary this Advent season.
 And may the roses bloom!

 About the author

 Maruška Healy, originally from the Czech Republic, is a graduate of the International Theological Institute in Gaming, Austria.
-She and her husband currently reside in Maryland where they homeschool their five children.
+She and her husband currently reside in Maryland where they homeschool their children.